Get exclusive member benefits & effect social change. Join Today

 Symptoms of a pulmonary embolism depend on the size of the clot and where it lodges in the lung.

 The most common symptom of a pulmonary embolism is shortness of breath.
 This may be gradual or sudden.
-If you experience sudden shortness of breath, you should seek medical attention immediately.

 Other symptoms of a pulmonary embolism include: